 This bill amends the existing law regarding the use of travel aids by blind individuals in Michigan.
-It updates the definitions of key terms, such as changing "blind person" to "individual" and replacing "dog guide" with "service animal" as defined in the Michigan penal code.
-The bill also clarifies the responsibilities of drivers approaching crosswalks, emphasizing the need for precautions to avoid accidents involving blind pedestrians who are using canes, service animals, or walkers.
-It establishes that a blind pedestrian's failure to use these aids cannot be used as evidence of negligence in civil actions.
+Key changes include redefining terms such as "blind," which now refers to "an individual" with specific visual acuity or field limitations, and replacing "dog guide" with "service animal" as defined in the Michigan penal code.
+The bill also clarifies the responsibilities of drivers approaching crosswalks, emphasizing the need for precautions to avoid accidents involving blind pedestrians using canes, service animals, or walkers.

 House Introduced Bill: 752.51